Photo by Jeffrey Beall via Wikimedia Commons

 As prayer for Hamlin trended on social media, some posted a popular meme that said, “And just like that, the NFL was OK with prayer on the field again.”

 But was prayer on the field ever banned by the NFL?
 In 2020, Ryan Fournier, a leading supporter of then President Donald Trump, made that claim in a tweet to nearly 1 million followers.

 “I’m old enough to remember when Tim Tebow kneeled for God on the field,” said the Twitter post by Fournier, founder and co-chairman of Students for Trump.
 “And the NFL got upset because that wasn’t the place for ‘divisive’ displays of one’s beliefs.”

 However, the accuracy of that statement is highly questionable.
 More on that in a moment.

 First, though, some relevant background: The tweet came amid renewed attention over athletes kneeling in protest — or not — during the national anthem before games.

 Colin Kaepernick, then the quarterback for the San Francisco 49ers, started the practice in 2016 to call attention to social injustice.
 But in a reversal from then, athletes now are having “to explain why they chose to stand, not kneel, during ‘The Star-Spangled Banner,’” as the New York Times noted in a recent story.

-That was evident last week when a San Francisco Giants relief pitcher, Sam Coonrod, declined to take a knee with his teammates.
+That was evident in 2020 when a San Francisco Giants relief pitcher, Sam Coonrod, declined to take a knee with his teammates.
 A Sports Illustrated writer subsequently accused Coonrod of “hiding” behind his religion.